proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 Follow these steps to compile your `.c` file manually.

-1. Create a file with name `first_c_program.c` with following content in it and then save it.
+1. Create a file with the name `first_c_program.c` with the following content in it and then save it.
 	```c
 	#include <stdio.h>